 FIGURE 5.
-Pictures of the dyed filament in the annular channel on the down slope (a-e), during the first period at times $25 \omega t/2\pi = 0$ , 2, 12, 23, 25 (with the filament enhanced by image processing), and (f), comparison of the dimensionless displacement in (e) ( $\circ$ ) to the calculation of the transient effect.
-Parameters: h = 0.015 m, $\mu = 1$ Pa s, $U_0 = 0.16$ m s-1 and f = 1 Hz ( $k\eta_0 = 0.126$ , $\epsilon = 0.067$ , Re = 1.4 and A = 3.2). fluid motion, $u^t(y, t)$ , can be calculated using the Laplace transform, giving $$x^{t} = \int{0}^{\infty} u^{t} dt = -\frac{A}{6} (y - y^{3}).$$ This dimensionless displacement does not depend on the Reynolds number, unlike the characteristic time $Re/\pi^2$ of the transient, which was less than unity in the experiments presented here.
-The displacement after one period shown in figure 5e is compared to the above prediction in figure 5f, showing good agreement.
-As the number of oscillations increases, the drift becomes apparent: the filament at the end of each oscillation takes an S-shape whose amplitude increases with time, as illustrated in figures 6b.
+Pictures of the dyed filament in the annular channel on the down slope (a-e) during the first period at times $25 \omega t/2\pi = 0$, 2, 12, 23, 25 (with the filament enhanced by image processing) and (f) comparison of the dimensionless displacement (\bigcirc) in (e) to the calculation of the transient effect.
+Parameters: h = 0.015 m, $\mu = 1 \text{ Pa s}$, $U_0 = 0.16 \text{ m s}^{-1}$ and $f = 1 \text{ Hz} (k\eta_0 = 0.126, \epsilon = 0.067, Re = 1.4 \text{ and } A = 3.2)$.
+This dimensionless displacement does not depend on the Reynolds number, unlike the characteristic time Re/π^2 of the transient, which was less than unity in the experiments presented here.
+The displacement after one period shown in figure 5(e) is compared to the above prediction in figure 5(f), showing good agreement.
+As the number of oscillations increases, the drift becomes apparent: the filament at the end of each oscillation takes an S shape whose amplitude increases with time, as illustrated in figure 6(b).
 This figure corresponds to the flow over a solid ripple in the annular channel after 39 oscillations.
-It can be seen that the drift is directed towards the crest in the upper part of the fluid layer, and towards the trough at mid-height, in agreement with the Lagrangian calculations.
-At a distance of about one millimetre above the bottom boundary, which is about one-tenth of the channel height, the displacement is small and the filament nearly vertical.
+It can be seen that the drift is directed towards the crest in the upper part of the fluid layer and towards the trough at mid-height, in agreement with the Lagrangian calculations.
+At a distance of about 1 mm above the bottom boundary, which is about one tenth of the channel height, the displacement is small and the filament nearly vertical.
 There, close inspection shows that the small drift is directed towards the crest.
-We have verified that the deformation is symmetric on the other side of the ripple, and
+We have verified that the deformation is symmetric on the other side of the ripple and that the filament remains straight when it is deposited above a crest or a trough, when the transient effect is subtracted.
+For other runs with different oscillation frequency and amplitude, and also with the erodible bed, the deformed filament exhibited the same shape.

 FIGURE 6.
-Dyed filament in the annular channel, on the right side of a solid ripple: (a), initial straight filament; (b), deformed filament after 39 periods of oscillation; the length of the dark marks is 5 mm.
+Dyed filament in the annular channel, on the right side of a solid ripple: (a) initial straight filament; (b) deformed filament after 39 periods of oscillation; the length of the dark marks is 5 mm.
 Same parameters as in figure 5.